-- Follow analytical methods and the quality and safety procedures. - Document quality controls and work. - Check that the report issued for analysis they perform is accurate. - Report results of all analysis performed through written reports.
+- Follow analytical methods and the quality and safety procedures. - Document quality controls and work, - Check that the report issued for analysis they perform is accurate. - Report results of all analysis performed through written reports. - Testify in legal settings regarding the analysis performed as expert witnesses. - Perform analysis in only examinations they are approved to perform. - Technical review of casework.